jagi113/books_scraper/README.md

 # Books scraper

 This is a simple app that scrapes info about books sold at www.pantarhei.sk.
-By default it scrapes only first page.
+By default it scrapes only first five pages.

 By running run.py file you will get users menu, where you can
 - list books by title